Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we present the convergence analysis of the BRWP algorithm, which is designed to sample from a known distribution up to a normalization constant.
-The algorithm relies on a semi-implicit time discretization of a noise-free probability flow ODE with the diffusion generated by the score function.
-The corresponding Liouville equation is still the Fokker-Planck equation of the overdamped Langevin dynamic.
-To address the challenge of approximating the evolution of the density function which usually involves intensive optimization, we apply the regularized Wasserstein proximal operator, whose solution is represented by a simple kernel formula.
-Using the Laplace method, we first demonstrate that the kernel formula serves as a first-order approximation to the evolution of the Fokker-Planck equation.
-Given the noise-free nature of the new sampling algorithm, we then conduct a high-order numerical analysis to study the KL divergence convergence guarantee of the BRWP algorithm.
-The analysis shows that the new approach offers faster convergence in high-dimensional settings and exhibits less bias than many existing methods.
-Additionally, we derive the optimal and maximum stepsizes required for convergence.
+The algorithm relies on a semi-implicit time discretization of a deterministic probability flow ODE whose associated Liouville equation coincides with the Fokker–Planck equation of overdamped Langevin dynamics.
+To address the challenge of approximating the evolution of the density function, which usually involves intensive optimization, we apply the regularized Wasserstein proximal operator, whose solution is represented by a closed-form kernel formula.
+Using the weak formulation and Taylor expansion, we first demonstrate that the kernel formula serves as an approximation to the evolution of the Fokker-Planck equation.
+Given the noise-free nature of the new sampling algorithm, we then conduct a weak second-order numerical analysis to study the KL divergence convergence guarantee of the BRWP algorithm.
+The analysis shows that the semi-implicit structure of BRWP leads to enhanced dissipation in KL divergence and reduced discretization bias compared with fully explicit schemes, particularly when the kernel formula can be evaluated accurately.

 Our BRWP sampling method can be viewed as an interacting particle system based on a kernel derived from the regularized Wasserstein proximal operator.
-This concept shares similar motivations with sampling algorithms from interacting particle systems proposed in \cite{stuart_Bayersian, carrillo2022consensus, reich2021fokker, carrillo2019blob,liu2016stein}.
-However, we apply and evaluate these kernels differently.
-Here, we apply the interacting particle systems to approximate the linear Fokker-Planck equation, while other methods generate new interacting particle samplers from nonlinear Fokker-Planck equations.
-It is essential to highlight that a major challenge of our algorithm in practice is accurately approximating the density function and efficiently simulating the kernel formula, particularly as the dimension increases.
+This concept shares similar motivations with sampling algorithms from interacting particle systems proposed in \citep{stuart_Bayersian, carrillo2022consensus, reich2021fokker, carrillo2019blob,liu2016stein}.
+However, our use of these kernels is fundamentally different: in BRWP the kernel serves as a linear approximation of the Fokker–Planck semigroup, whereas classical interacting particle samplers employ nonlinear kernel interactions to define new particle dynamics.
+It is essential to highlight that a major practical challenge lies in accurately approximating the evolving density and efficiently evaluating the kernel formula, especially in high dimensions.